mapmeld/blockstagram/README.md

 <h3>Integrates ArcGIS</h3>
 Cities often use Esri's ArcGIS platform to store and share their geodata.
 Integration with this platform allows us to combine government data and social media.
 <br/>
-- (todo) Set up the map of city blocks, neighborhoods, or districts from a Feature Layer / Feature Service.
+- (todo) Set up the map of city blocks, neighborhoods, or districts from a shapefile, Feature Layer, or Feature Service.
 <br/>
 - This version of OpenBlock replaces OpenLayers maps with Esri's ArcGIS JavaScript API.
 <br/>